Cryogenic2005/SC2006-Assignment/Lab4/HawkerGo/README.md

    ```

 6. A QR code will appear in the terminal or browser.
 Use the **Expo Go** app on your phone to scan the QR code.

+8. Ensure that your phone and laptop are connected to the same wifi network.

-7. The app will launch on your phone.
+9. The app will launch on your phone.

 ---